 Getting to Gros Morne

-The nearest airport to Gros Morne National Park is at Deer Lake (YDF), which is a 30-minute drive along The Viking Trail.
+The nearest airport to Gros Morne National Park is at Deer Lake (YDF), a 30-minute drive along the Viking Trail.
 Although if you’re flying into Newfoundland, you’ll likely be landing in St. John’s International Airport (YYT).
 There’s no public transit in the park, so plan to rent a car to get around.

-If you’re driving from the Nova Scotia, take the Port Aux Basque ferry.
+If you’re driving from the Nova Scotia via Cape Breton, take the Port Aux Basque ferry.
 You’ll arrive early in the morning in Newfoundland.
 From there it’s a 3½-hour drive along Route 1 to Route 430.
 If you plan to camp, stop in Corner Brook for supplies beforehand.
 Dominion and Sobeys are the two main grocery stores.
 There are some small stores in the park but they sell limited supplies and are more expensive.

 Gros Morne Accommodations